BE-Webdesign/docker-compose-wp/README.md

-#Start Up
+# Start Up

 Copy `.env-example` to a new `.env` file and change `DOCKER_DEV_DOMAIN` to the domain you want, and add it to your hosts file for localhost.
 By default it will be `project.test`.
-Navigate to the root directory and run.
+Navigate to the root directory and run:

 ```
 docker-compose up -d